njw0709/linkdata/stitch/gui/README.md

 - Python 3.8+
 - PyQt6
 - pandas
-- All dependencies from the main linkage package
+- All dependencies from the main stitch package

 ## Installation